 Similarly, therapists must get past mechanics.
 Joints may be like hinges in a superficial way, but they are not hinges, work nothing like hinges, and fail nothing like hinges.
 Yet structuralism is a rather transparent and pathetic attempt to explain pain as a failure of a machine, described in terms that are quite simplistic compared to the breathtakingly complex reality that is your tissues.

 Posture, structure and biomechanics have had their day in the research sun; they have had their chance to make a difference.
 We’ve wrung almost as much explanatory power and clinical relevance out of that paradigm as we’re ever going to.
 The returns on our research investment started diminishing long ago, and we’re down to dregs and subtleties.
 Meanwhile, overuse injuries and chronic pain march on, just as nasty as ever before, and probably much worse.
-It is time time to move on to new ways of explaining pain.
+It is time to move on to new ways of explaining and treating pain.

 Would you like to know what actually causes trigger points?
 I have been at this for twenty years and have the answers that we all search for.

+Uh oh.
 Clearly, this is someone who fancies himself a “healer” with special knowledge — almost certainly a structuralist theory.
 His delusions of grandeur are betrayed not only by his belief that he has “the answers that we all search for,” but by his teasing lack of detail.
 If he really has special knowledge, why would he ask me if I want to know?
 Why wouldn’t I?
 Why be guarded or vague?
 Just share!
 Can you imagine a scientist writing to another scientist and saying, “Would you like to know how things really work?”

 I decided to bite, just to see what he would say, and his reply was vain and vague, with hand-waving references to an “amazing” therapeutic protocol that can work marvels with pain patients, and all of it depending on something — he doesn’t say what — in the feet.
 This is classic wind up for a doozy of a structural theory to explain all pain.
 For structuralists, “it all” always hinges on one critical biomechanical factor.Can you imagine a scientist writing to another scientist and saying, “Would you like to know how things really work?”